 What is meningococcal disease?

-Meningococcal disease is any invasive infection caused by meningococcal bacteria (Neisseria meningitidis).
+Meningococcal disease is a contagious disease caused by meningococcal bacteria (Neisseria meningitidis).
 It is uncommon but very serious.

-Meningococcal bacteria are passed from person to person by close, prolonged contact.
-In a small number of people, the bacteria can enter the bloodstream and cause invasive meningococcal disease.
-This can develop very quickly and causes death in about 5 to 10 per cent of cases.
+In a small number of people, the bacteria can enter the bloodstream and cause invasive meningococcal disease (IMD).
+This usually presents as meningitis (inflammation of the lining of the brain and spinal cord) and/or septicaemia (blood poisoning).
+IMD can develop very quickly and causes death in about 5 to 10 per cent of cases.

-There are 13 strains or serogroups of meningococcal bacteria.
-Meningococcal vaccines are available to protect against disease strains A, B, C, W and Y.
+There are different strains, or serogroups, of meningococcal bacteria.
+Meningococcal vaccines are available to protect against the common disease-causing strains such as serogroups A, B, C, W and Y. These vaccines are recommended for people at increased risk of meningococcal disease.

 Meningococcal ACWY vaccination

-In Victoria, vaccination against meningococcal serogroups A, C, W and Y (with the ACWY vaccine) is available for free as part of the National Immunisation Program schedule for:
+In Victoria, vaccination against meningococcal serogroups A, C, W and Y (with the ACWY vaccine) is available for free under the National Immunisation Program (NIP) schedule for:

 - children aged 12 months

-- young people in Year 10 of secondary school.
+- young people in Year 10 (or age equivalent) through the Secondary School Immunisation Program

 Meningococcal A, C, W and Y vaccine comes as a four-in-one vaccine, and usually requires a single dose (this will depend on your age and medical history).